Lhasa Apso

 Unique facts and fascinating details

-- Their heavy coat was an evolutionary adaptation to protect them from the harsh, freezing winds of the Tibetan plateau.
+- The breed's heavy coat is designed to protect them from the harsh, freezing winds of the Himalayas.

 Frequently Asked Questions